webypo/sandbox/README.md

 # Sandbox

-My plans for this repository are to simply practice things I've been learning as I attempt to improve my coding skills.
+My plans for this repository are to practice what I've been learning as I attempt to improve my coding skills.

 Here's a list of some of the languages and frameworks I'm working with.
-I'm more comfortable with some than others but I hope that keeping a repository of some of my experiments will help me to see my own progress over time.  most things will be small projects based on tutorials and modified with my own ideas.
+I'm more comfortable with some than others but I hope that keeping a repository of some of my experiments will help me to see my own progress over time.  most items will be small projects based on tutorials that I modified with my own ideas.

 - HTML5
 - CSS3
 - CSS Flexbox
 - Bootstrap
-- Javascript
+- JavaScript

 I'm pretty comfortable with HTML5 and CSS3 I have some understanding of Flexbox and Bootstrap, and am totally new to JavaScript.

-I eventually want to delve into the following...
+I want to delve into the following over time...

-- Jquery
+- JQuery
 - Angular
 - Node.js

-I won't start working on these until I've got a good handle on JavaScript fundamentals, so the second list is likely a long ways down the road based on where I'm at now.
+I won't start working on these until I've got a good handle on JavaScript fundamentals, so the second list is a long ways down the road based on where I'm at now.